AaronPriestPhoto/GainiumStartDocker/README.md

 ## 🚀 What This Does

-This repository provides a convenient Windows batch script (`Gainium.bat`) that:
+This repository provides convenient Windows batch scripts that:

 1. **Checks if Docker Desktop is running** - If not, it starts Docker Desktop automatically
 2. **Downloads the latest configuration** - Pulls the most recent `docker-compose.yml` from the official Gainium repository
 3. **Manages containers** - Starts or stops the Gainium trading platform containers
+4. **Automatic backups** - Creates timestamped backups of all data volumes before updates
+5. **Data restoration** - Restore from previous backups if needed
-4. **Opens the dashboard** - Automatically opens your browser to the Gainium web interface
+6. **Opens the dashboard** - Automatically opens your browser to the Gainium web interface

 ## 📋 Prerequisites